doantai95/hapyak-embed-api/README.md

 When using an api key, you can optionally pass in a groupId.
 The groupId should represent some subgroup of your end users.

+## Definitions

+**video**

+A reference to the video to be annotated.
+It might reference a YouTube video, an html5 video, or a video behind a partners firewall.
+Tracks are attached to the video object.
+Any one video may have any number of tracks attached.

+**track**

+A HapYak track is the container that holds a set of video annotations.
+A track also may contain metadata about the annotation content such as language data, security restrictions, and basic statistics about the annotations.

+**annotation**

+An annotation is a single drawing, popup comment, image, etc, added to a video track.
+It has the annotation data, as well as video time synchronization information.

+## FAQ

+**Do you host and serve videos?**

+No, we integrate with your existing solutions or partner to provide a complete solution as needed.

+**Will this work behind a ﬁrewall?**

+As long as the ﬁrewall can allow access to our HTTPS cloud service, yes.

+**How can I customize the look and feel of the player and annotations?**

+All styles can be controlled via CSS giving you absolute power over styling.

+**Is this just PopcornJS?**

+No, we rely on PopcornJS as a core technology but layer onto it a simpliﬁed toolset, commercial API’s, infrastructure and integrations which make it meaningful to businesses.

+**Does this work on mobile?**

+Annotations will work in any browser that allows HTML to be overlaid on video. iPads and other tablets are able to view and create annotations using our solution.
+Android phones are generally compliant with our system, however iPhones do not allow HTML to be overlaid on video.

+**What video players do HapYak annotations work with?**

+YouTube, Vimeo, SoundCloud, DailyMotion, VideoJS, JPlayer, JWPlayer, Wistia, Vidcaster, Brightcove, Native HTML5, more soon...

 ## Demos